 What better way to change someone’s mind about a people and place then to go there and talk with people?
 The power of travel is real.
 Unfortunately, there have always been roadblocks for the traveler of color.
 We have seen this even here in the U.S. with the need for publications like the “Green Book”.
 The “Green Book” was a travel guide that listed businesses and private homes that would reliably serve black people during the era of Jim Crow law keeping motorist safe from dangers like sundown towns.
 On the flip side the gay & queer travel industry has often stayed clear of black countries at large and often only targeted to gay men.
 The endless amounts of Sizzle Miami ads with shirtless black gay men and white gay couples I had seen in ads for Paris had painted a very specific idea about who I was when moving throughout the world and where I could go.
 This specific cross section of queerness and race in relation to travel is unseen in the strides many travel companies trying to tackle the lack of diversity in their messaging and programing.
 This is where CONNEK will fill the void starting in Jamaica and with possibility of growing globally.

 After talking over the seed idea of throwing a party with Chaday in Jamaica, she began to tell me just how important it was in turn for Jamaican queers and liberals to meet people from all over the world.
 To not just meet but to really connect and break bread with them.
-The beauty and possibility to hear what it’s like to be a trans entrepreneur living in Brooklyn or a visual artist with Puerto Rican parents living in Philly sending money back to Puerto Rico would be a beautiful for all parties.
+The beauty and possibility to hear what it’s like to be a trans entrepreneur living in Brooklyn or a visual artist with Puerto Rican parents living in Philly sending money back to Puerto Rico would be beautiful for all parties.
 Chaday and I talked about the need to see and hear the voices of queer Jamaicans living outside the dark narrative painted by most Western media.
 We wanted to not just bring folk to Jamaica to celebrate kinship but also shine a light on who these brilliant queer Jamaicans living in Kingston who were leading the change.
 This is the specific blend of programming that makes CONNEK different from any other travel project.

 All this leading up to a group trip where all folk outside Jamaica can register to sign up for the trip.
-The CONNEK team will then select 15-20 people to join the weekend trip and coordinate with them so the group is all together on the voyage.
+The CONNEK team will then select a small group of people to join the weekend trip and coordinate with them so the group is all together on the voyage.
 From a party held at a Kingston venue run by a queer Jamaican, beach days, family dinners to even hiking trips in Jamaica’s Blue Mountain- CONNEK will be the perfect getaway for folks who join us on the trip.

 During and after the trip in Jamaica, CONNEK will release a video series going over the trip and its impact of attendees after the trip ends.
 The CONNEK team will then hold a RAGGA x Jamsterdam family link up party here in NYC where the Jamaican talent who was involved in the trip then comes to NYC.
 CONNEK supporters of the project will also get gifts from the CONNEK team like a CONNEK zine with contributions from all the folk involved in Jamsterdam and RAGGA NYC.